HorizonsEndMC/Ion/.github/README.md

 ### Testing

-This repository includes a script that will set up a functioning system comprising of Ion, IonCore, and its critical dependencies.
+This repository includes a script that will set up a functioning system comprising of Ion, IonCore, and its required dependencies.
 To use it simply ensure that Docker and Docker Compose are installed and running, and then use `testServer`.
 This script is a bash script, using it on Windows will require Windows Subsystem for Linux or Git Bash.

-Simply run `sh testServer run`, you will be able to send commands in the terminal, but they will not appear as you type.
+To use the test server run `sh testServer setup` and then start it with `sh testServer run`, if there are any issues try `sh testServer run-fallback`.

+You can also start, view logs, and stop the server independently with `sh testServer start`, `sh testServer logs`, and `sh testServer stop`.

 If the test server breaks, use `sh testServer reset` to reset it back to it's default state.